ethsana/sana-docs/docs/working-with-ant/cashing-out.md

 :::info
 Learn more about how SWAP and other accounting protocols work by reading
-<a href="/the-book-of-swarm.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a> .
+<a href="/the-book-of-sana.pdf" target="_blank" rel="noopener noreferrer">The Book of Sana</a> .
 :::

-Bee contains a rich set of features to enable you to query the current accounting state of your node.
+Ant contains a rich set of features to enable you to query the current accounting state of your node.
 First, let's query our node's current balance by sending a POST request to the balances endpoint.

 ```bash
 curl localhost:1635/chequebook/balance | jq